 - Choose an IoT sensor platform with full access to all sensor data.

-- Start steady and grow according to your business capacity.
-The tech often needs to mature in your company.
+- Start slowly and grow according to your business capacity.
+The technology often needs to mature in your company.

 - Start transforming with the sensors available on the commercial market.